Huang-3/MpRL-for-person-re-ID/README.md

 | train_2stream_baseline.m    | ResNet50 two-stream baseline (only use real data) |
 | train_2stream_MpRL3.m | assign dMpRL-II label for generated images (combine real and generated data)|

-* You can find more detailed code for our MpRL Loss in:
+* We propose MpRL virtual labels for generated data.
+Three strategies are used to train the combination of real and generated data.
+We named the three strategies as sMpRL, dMpRL-I and dMpRL-II respectively in our paper.
+You can find more detailed code for our MpRL Loss in:

 sMpRL (the training code will be added to this repos soon): https://github.com/Huang-3/MpRL-for-person-re-ID/blob/master/matlab/%2Bdagnn/Pseudo_Loss_Multi_Static.m